Make Life Insurance Your Business Partner

-One solution is to sell the business, but only three percent of entrepreneurs are looking to buy an existing business.
+One solution is to sell the business, but few entrepreneurs are looking to buy an existing business.
 It is hard to find people ready to take over a business, which is why many business owners look to family members or employees as potential successors.
 Again, a buy-sell agreement can be put in place to outline the terms of the transfer beforehand, and life insurance can help fund it.
 Actually, the protection of insurance can work both ways.
 Insurance on the current owner can help pay for the purchase, while insurance on the future purchasers can help protect the retirement plans of the current owner.

 Another solution that should be considered includes providing a company sponsored qualified retirement plan such as a 401(k) plan to help the business owner and employees save for retirement.
 Additionally, owning permanent life insurance in retirement not only provides assurance that loved ones will be taken care of, it can allow your other retirement investments to recover from market downturns and strengthen their income strategy.

 After you address saving for your retirement, the next step is to address the succession of your business but if you haven’t taken the time to address this you are not alone.
 According to a recent CNBC poll, only three out of every 10 business owners have a succession plan.
 But out of these three, how many of these plans are properly structured or properly funded?
 Just having a plan doesn’t mean you are set.
 The next step to take is to put a buy-sell agreement in place that establishes exactly who is taking over the business and the financial terms that help make it happen.